reproducible-reporting/stepup-core/docs/getting_started/script_single.md

-# Script (single case)
+# Script (Single Case)

 StepUp Core implements a simple *script protocol* for defining scripts that combine planning and execution in a single source file.
-This is sometimes more convenient than putting a lot of detail in the `plan.py` file.
+This can be more convenient than putting a lot of detail in the `plan.py` file.

-## Script protocol
+## Script Protocol

 The [`script()`][stepup.core.api.script] protocol itself is rather simple.
 The following line in `plan.py`: